I grew up in the "classic rock" era, but I love music of every genre. I love sharing my old favorites while still discovering new artists.

-A river has the power to move boulders, and cut through mountains.
+A river has the power to move boulders and cut through mountains.
 Rivers have been an important way for people to travel since before the invention of modern machinery.
-They have the power to turn darkness to light.
+They have the power to turn darkness into light.

 They also have the power to touch our hearts and move our emotions.
 That power has moved many to write songs about rivers.

 - Alison Krauss: “Down in the River to Pray”

 - Talking Heads: “Take Me to the River”

 - Country Joe: “Roll on Columbia”